Everything PR News

 Editorial illustration for article: 5W Just Published Free Research on PR Education.

-5W AI Communications released a 36-page free research report this week on the US public relations and marketing education landscape — the first study of its kind from a major US agency.
+5W AI Communications released a 36-page free research report on the U.S. public relations and marketing education landscape — the first study of its kind from a major U.S. agency.

-The report, Studying PR and Marketing at U.S. Universities, profiles the 10 Tier 1 undergraduate PR programs in the US, maps entry-level salary ranges across 11 cities, and grades the AI integration status of every top program.
+The report — Studying PR and Marketing at U.S. Universities — profiles the ten Tier 1 undergraduate PR programs in the U.S., maps entry-level salary ranges across eleven cities, and grades the AI integration status of every top program.
 The headline finding: most top PR programs are not yet teaching AI as a core part of the curriculum, despite the agency industry now treating AI fluency as a baseline expectation for new hires.

 Why This Matters for Agencies

 The 5W report is, in effect, a hiring map.
-It tells agency talent leaders which schools have updated their curricula, which haven't, what entry-level hires are currently being paid, and what skills the strongest candidates arrive with.
+It tells agency talent leaders which schools have updated their curricula, which have not, what entry-level hires are currently being paid, and what skills the strongest candidates arrive with.
 For an agency that recruits at scale, that is operationally useful information.
+It pairs with the underlying PR education theory and frameworks that shape what those programs actually teach.

-It is also useful as a recruiting and reputation tool.
-The agencies that have published genuine research — Edelman's Trust Barometer, Weber Shandwick's various studies, MSL's content reports — built recruiting and prospecting advantages from doing so.
-5W is now in that category, with one important difference: this report is targeted at students and prospective hires directly, not at brand-side decision-makers.
-That is a strategic move worth watching.
+It is also a recruiting and reputation tool.
+Agencies that have published genuine research — Edelman's Trust Barometer, Weber Shandwick's various studies, MSL's content reports — built recruiting and prospecting advantages from doing so.
+5W is now in that category, with one difference: this report is targeted at students and prospective hires directly, not at brand-side decision-makers.

 What the Report Covers

-Nine illustrated charts visualize BLS employment and wage data for PR specialists and managers, wage distribution across percentiles, annual job opening projections through 2034, the Red-Yellow-Green AI framework now used at most major US universities, AI course status across the Tier 1 programs, entry-level salary ranges in 11 US cities, and what hiring managers actually weigh at the entry level.
+Nine illustrated charts visualize BLS employment and wage data for PR specialists and managers, wage distribution across percentiles, annual job opening projections through 2034, the Red-Yellow-Green AI framework now used at most major U.S. universities, AI course status across the Tier 1 programs, entry-level salary ranges in eleven U.S. cities, and what hiring managers actually weigh at the entry level.

-The report includes specific, named program recommendations — Boston University, Columbia SPS, NYU SPS, and the University of Denver are the four programs identified as having the strongest AI integration.
+The report names names.
+The four programs identified as having the strongest AI integration: Boston University, Columbia SPS, NYU SPS, and the University of Denver.
 Most other Tier 1 undergraduate programs are described as having partial integration.
 A few are described as underbuilt.
-For the full ranking, see: Best PR and Communications Schools in 2026: The Complete Guide.
+For the full ranking, see EPR's companion piece: Best PR and Communications Schools in 2026: The Complete Guide.

 That kind of plain-spoken evaluation is rare in agency-published research, which tends toward corporate hedging.
 The 5W report's willingness to grade programs by name is, by itself, the kind of editorial choice that drives sharing.